snur206/reading-notes/301/class11notes.md

 NoSQL database has no schema and does not tables but collections.

-NoSQL works by having multiple documents in one colection that  have different fields.
+NoSQL works by having multiple documents in one collection that  have different fields.
 No schema applied.

 Collection and document is inside of a MongoDB database.

 MongoDB is more flexible than SQL because you can split data across multiple servers and then merge it together automatically so horizontal scaling is possible in NoSQL.

-The disadvantage of a NoSQL database is that you cannot rely on your record to have a certain field, it might just have it because there is no schema to force it to have, no relations or very few relations where if you have a lot of write request that affect multiple collections because you then have to update some data in mulitple collections because you are duplicating it instead of keeping a relation.
+The disadvantage of a NoSQL database is that you cannot rely on your record to have a certain field, it might just have it because there is no schema to force it to have, no relations or very few relations where if you have a lot of write request that affect multiple collections because you then have to update some data in multiple collections because you are duplicating it instead of keeping a relation.

 ## Things I want to know more about